WhySooooFurious/The-Mac-Repo/README.md

 - **Specifications:**
    - Base Model, 8 Core CPU, 8 Core GPU, 8GB RAM

+## Notes
+- I either use cracked games because they don't run properly with their launcher OR I don't like the game enough to buy it OR I don't have enough money to buy it ;)
+- You can request games to be tested by messaging the contributors on reddit or by creating a pull request
+- You can help by telling me how a game runs using the format below and messaging the contributors on reddit or by creating a pull request
+- Whisky is basically the same as Crossover but free and better

+## Important Notes
+- **Thermal Throttling:**
+  - It will happen on some Macs, such as mine.
+Keep that in mind; these are mostly all burst tests, so expect some drop in frame rates over a longer period of time
+- **Different Macs:**
+  - Contributors have different macs so make sure you've looked at their specs.
+The person who has tested the game will have their reddit username next to the title of the game
+  - Contributors will try to use the settings listed below unless otherwise specified

 ## PlayCover Settings
 - Nothing really to put here except I use decrypt.day and armconverter.com for ipas